Cheddar Chamber of Commerce and Industry

 Business directory listings of local businesses, self-maintained by the many and varied traders in and around the village.
 The aim of this directory is to create awareness of local bricks-and-mortar shops, pubs, restaurants, consultants, accommodation and service providers to generate more trade both within Cheddar itself and the wider Cheddar Valley area.
 If your local business is not on here, click “create a listing” below.
 If you can’t find a suitable category, drop a message via the contact form to ask for one to be added before you submit.

 Find a listing

 LOCATIONS OF MAIN SERVICES AND “HIGH STREET” SHOPS

-Promote your local Cheddar business to local residents and visitors to the area, with a listing in the new local directory.
-See a press release about the new directory here.
+Promote your local Cheddar business to local residents and visitors to the area, with a listing in the local directory.
 Free listings are available for short periods, but will need renewing periodically or they will expire.
 This is to ensure that business owners check their information is up to date and closed businesses are automatically removed.
 If you think you used to have a listing here and it’s no longer visible, this is probably what has happened – but it’s easy enough to re-submit.

 Directory users will be able to contact you direct from your listing and you can now also upload a small image with a paid listing.
 The site receives at least 5000 unique visitors (both tourists and local residents) every month in the off-season, rising to over 12000 in the main holiday periods.
 More information about site traffic on the advertising page.